NPTC Group of College’s and its locality are steeped in History

 Glynn Vivian Art Gallery

-One of the best fine art galleries in Wales, and a regular winner of UK awards.
-It is housed in a spectacular Edwardian building.
+One of the best fine art galleries in Wales, housed in a specular Edwardian building and a regular winner of UK awards.
 Among the permanent exhibitions is a collection of stained glass art commemorating Swansea’s worldwide reputation in the craft.

 This gallery displays and sells work from artists chiefly inspired by Swansea’s spectacular coastal scenery.

-Wales’ oldest, best independent gallery, and still one of the finest exponents of grass roots Welsh art.
-The Attic Gallery is situated in the heart of Swansea’s historic Maritime Quarter.
+The Attic Gallery is Wales’ best independent gallery, situated in the heart of Swansea’s historic Maritime Quarter.
+It is still one of the finest exponents of grass roots Welsh art.

 Arts Wing, Grand Theatre